GoogleCloudPlatform/community/tutorials/using-nodejs-to-calculate-the-size-of-a-bigquery-dataset/index.md

 ---
 title: Using Node.js to Calculate the Size of a BigQuery Dataset
-description: Learn how to deploy a Express.js app to Google App Engine flexible environment.
+description: Learn how to use Node.js to calculate the size of a BigQuery dataset.
 author: jmdobry
 tags: BigQuery, Node.js
 date_published: 01/18/2016